‘Playboy’ Model Rachel Cook Teases Sultry Look With Tiny Crop Top, New Hairdo In Enticing Instagram Videos

 Model Rachel Cook underwent a sultry transformation during a recent photoshoot.
-The Playboy model shared a couple of short video clips of the different look via her Instagram page and it appears that her fans are loving it.
+The Playboy model shared a couple of short video clips of the different look via her Instagram page, and it appears that her fans are loving it.

-The 24-year-old American model explained in the caption of her Instagram post that they were going for a 70s vibe for this project and it looks like they were quite successful.
+The 24-year-old American model explained in the caption of her Instagram post that they were going for a ’70s vibe for this project, and it looks like they were quite successful.
 Rachel teased that she thought maybe she should switch up her hairstyle, apparently embracing the saucy style she was given for this gig.

 In the videos, Rachel hung one thumb in a pocket of her jeans at one point and teasingly tugged a belt loop later.
 She played with her hair and cocked a hip as she flaunted her flat tummy and curvy figure.